Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Main cautionLower visible shedding often comes with more coat work

-That is why F1B dogs are often described as roughly 75% Poodle and 25% Bernese Mountain Dog.
-The practical reason buyers care is coat trend, not percentages alone.
-More Poodle influence often pushes the coat toward wavy or curly and often reduces visible shedding, but it still does not make every dog identical.
+This is the reason F1B breeds are typically described as around 75 percent Poodle and 25 percent Bernese Mountain Dog.
+The main reason people care is the coat’s trend and not just percentages.
+The influence of Poodles often pushes the coat towards curly or wavy, and usually decreases visible shedding, it does not mean each dog is the same.

 In plain English: